 Not as strict as the “Snowflake” and not as freewheeling as the “No-Outline,” the three-act structure is an approach you’re probably familiar with, especially if you’ve read or seen any dramas.
 In fact, most stories can be described in terms of their “three acts.”

 As an approach to writing a novel, however, the method requires certain attributes—namely the inclusion and placement of “disasters” within the acts.
 The first occurs at the end of act one.
 The second happens at the midpoint of act two, and the third at the end of act two.
 The story is set up in a prologue of some sort or another, and the plot points and character arcs (journey of development) are wrapped up in an epilogue, more or less.

-Again, as there is no finite method to writing a novel, you might want to create your own approach utilizing particular points from 2 ot all of the above methods.
+Again, as there is no finite method to writing a novel.
+You might want to create your own approach utilizing particular points from two of all of the above methods.
 That’s your writer’s license, so go for it!